 Academic Honesty Policy and Procedures

-The Ombuds Office handles all cases of academic dishonesty on campus (examples of dishonesty are listed below).
+The Academic Honesty Office handles all cases of academic dishonesty on campus (examples of dishonesty are listed below).
 There are two main pathways for resolving cases where dishonesty is suspected: the informal resolution and the formal charge.

 Informal resolutions, approved by the Faculty Senate in 2007, are a fast-track way of handling dishonesty cases that may be inadvertent or less serious.
-In an informal resolution, the instructor and the student agree to a sanction (often a significant grade penalty and resubmission of assignment), complete and sign an informal resolution form describing the incident, and send it to the Ombuds Office.
-The record is then kept confidential in the Ombuds Office, unless the student receives three academic honesty charges (formal or informal), in which case the student will face official disciplinary action.
-The Ombuds Office has processed hundreds of informal resolutions since their establishment, and faculty and students have found them to be an efficient way of resolving these cases.
+In an informal resolution, the instructor and the student agree to a sanction (often a significant grade penalty and resubmission of assignment), complete and sign an informal resolution form describing the incident, and send it to the Academic Honesty Office.
+The record is kept confidential unless the student receives three academic honesty charges (formal or informal), in which case the student will face official disciplinary action.
+The Academic Honesty Office has processed hundreds of informal resolutions since their establishment, and faculty and students have found them to be an efficient way of resolving these cases.

 Formal charges, if upheld, result in a sanction and an entry in the student's discipline file.
 If an instructor formally charges a student with dishonesty, the student may appeal the charge, in which case a hearing is held and a determination is made by the Academic Honesty Board.